AlexaPea/Juicier-AngularProject/README.md

 * Creation Station - create your own personalized burger recipes!
 Click through the ingredients and invent your own masterpiece.
 * BehaviorSubject - allows the changes made in the select to reflect immidiatly on the page.

+### Reviews & Testing
+In order to test the application I gathered a group of Open Window students to use the application and complete specific goals - this uncovered a few bugs which I was then able to fix.

 ### Challenges, Highlights & learnings